The Gray Wolf

 At one time, at least 24 subspecies of the wolf were recognized in North America, based on regional variations in overall size, color, and skull configuration.
 However, wolves travel great distances, which can result in interbreeding between subspecies often blurring the distinction between types.
 Common names such as eastern timber wolf and Rocky Mountain wolf describe geographic origin more than distinguishing physical characteristics.
 All gray wolves are much more similar than they are distinct.

-The Arctic wolf (Canis lupus arctos), also pictured at left, resides in North America’s northernmost latitudes.
+The Arctic wolf (Canis lupus arctos), resides in North America’s northernmost latitudes.
 Notwithstanding the debate over the eastern wolf, the other two subspecies currently recognized, which account for most of the wolves in the United States and Canada, are the Great Plains wolf (Canis lupus nubilis) and the Rocky Mountain Wolf (Canis lupus occidentalis).

 Wolves are highly social animals that live in family groups, also referred to as packs.
 A family of wolves can consist of only parents and a few offspring, or it can be large and extended, including aunts and uncles, siblings, grandparents, and even adoptees.